SRCF/docs/source/learn/index.rst

      - Learn how to deploy a Node web app
      - Medium
      - 20 min
-   * - :ref:`Deploy a Ruby on Rails app <deploy-rails>`
+   * - :ref:`Deploy a Ruby app <deploy-ruby>`
-     - Learn how to deploy a Ruby on Rails web app
+     - Learn how to deploy a Ruby web app such as Rails
      - Medium
      - 20 min
    * - :ref:`Deploy a Python app <deploy-python>`